-- The installation and start-up of the device and any activities related to operation shall be carried out after thorough examination of the contents of user's manual and the instructions related thereto: - installation and maintenance should be carried out by qualified staff having the required authorizations to install electrical and measuring devices; - the device shall be used according to its intended purpose in line with the permissible parameters specified on the nameplate ( > Flowmeter identification);
+- The installation and start-up of the device and any activities related to operation shall be carried out after thorough examination of the contents of user's manual and the instructions related thereto. - Installation and maintenance should be carried out by qualified staff having the required authorizations to install electrical and measuring devices. - The device shall be used according to its intended purpose in line with the permissible parameters specified on the nameplate → 5.2.
+Flowmeter identification.

-- before installing or disassembling the device, it is absolutely necessary to disconnect it from the power source; - no repairs or alterations to the transmitter electronic system are permitted.
-Assessment of damages and possible repair may only be performed by the manufacturer or authorized representative: - do not use instruments if damaged.
-In case of malfunction, the device must be put out of operation;
+- The protection elements used by the manufacturer to ensure transmitter safety may be less effective if the device is operated in a manner not consistent with its intended purpose. - Before installing or disassembling the device, it is absolutely necessary to disconnect it from the power source. - No repairs or alterations to the transmitter electronic system are permitted.
+Assessment of damages and possible repair may only be performed by the manufacturer or authorized representative. - Do not use instruments if damaged.
+In case of malfunction, the device must be put out of operation.